cadadr/configuration/systems/ulgen/Readme.markdown

 directory.

-In order to finalise package installation before setting up the dotfiles, the build dependencies for GUI Emacs and Python 3 are
+In order to finalise package installation before setting up the dotfiles, the build dependencies for Python 3 are necessary:
-necessary:

-    # apt-get build-dep python3 emacs-gtk emacs-pdf-tools
+    # apt-get build-dep python3

 If you’ll use msmtp, the following command makes AppArmor quit its stupid bullshit.
 I’ve tried aliases to no avail.